-Had an upset stomach or vomiting within the past 12 hours.
+Had an upset stomach, vomiting or Diarrhea within the past 24 hours

 A contagious disease (i.e., strep throat, tonsillitis, bronchitis, conjunctivitis, etc.) Until he/she has been on medication at least 24 – 48 hours from the first dose.

-If your child should develop any of these symptoms during school, we will notify you and the child will be dismissed.
+If your child should develop any of these symptoms during school hours, we will notify you and the child will be dismissed.

 St. John the Evangelist School is an allergy aware school.
 The School Food Allergy Program has been implemented.
-Teachers are trained to administer an Epi-Pen in the case of a severe anaphylactic reaction of an identified student.
+Teachers are trained to administer epinephrine using an auto-injector, for students with severe anaphylactic reactions.
 Anaphylaxis, a life threatening reaction, is most commonly identified with foods (peanuts, tree nuts, mold, eggs, wheat and fish), insect bites, latex products and medications.
 There is an Allergy Aware & NO PEANUT POLICY in place for the entire school building.
 There is no exception to this rule.
-Classrooms who have students with food allergies will receive additional education concerning those foods with “hidden” allergens as ingredients.

-Good nutrition and regular physical activity are important components of a healthy lifestyle.
+Good nutrition, adequate sleep and regular physical activity are important components of a healthy lifestyle.
 We expect parents to provide healthy snacks and nutritious lunches to enhance learning in school.
 We must work together to ensure that healthy foods are available to students that also comply with the “Allergy Aware” policies of St. John the Evangelist School.

 CHILD ABUSE AND NEGLECT